shuyaof/kickstarter-analysis/README.md

 # 1. Overview of Project
-- The purpose of this analysis return results of a list of 12 stocks for its daily stock volume and return percentage.
+- The purpose of this analysis is to return results of a list of 12 stocks for its daily stock volume and return percentage.
 # 2. Results
 - In 2017, the only stock with a negative return% is TERP.
 In 2018, the stock market is doing worse compared to the previous year.
 - The speed of the refractored codes are faster than the original.